“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 Caroline: “That is all?”
 Caroline probes.

-GM: “There is nothing else of concern to them.”
+GM: “That is all of concern to them.”

 Caroline: Caroline nods.
 “Then we must all do as our masters bid.
 One final question: how long ago was the contract taken out upon me?”